 How do you get over the problem of your boy sopranos' voices breaking?
-A massive helium balloon.
-Here's how it sounds in Allegri's Miserere.
+A massive helium balloon, of course.
+Here's how it sounds in Allegri's Miserere...

-In this performance of Allegri’s ‘Miserere’, a male university student is able to hit a C6 – a soprano C, to you and me – simply by inhaling a gulp of helium from a giant balloon.
+In this stunning performance of Allegri’s ‘Miserere’, a male university student is able to hit a C6 (a soprano C, to you and me) simply by inhaling a gulp of helium from a giant balloon.

-In all seriousness, this video was filmed as an April Fool’s prank in 2014, and has since racked up well over three million views on YouTube.
+In all seriousness, this video was actually filmed as an April Fool’s prank in 2014 and has since racked up nearly five million views on YouTube.

 Well played, guys.